Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

         lzs-simple-compression.c    **This is now in the src directory**

 -   Initial test of file transfer over WiFi

--   Starting around manufacturing batch 4 or 5, (around October 2021) some strange startup issues were observed with the LEDs, not seen in prior manufacturing batches.
+-   Starting around manufacturing batch 4 or 5, (around October 2021) some
+    strange startup issues were observed with the LEDs, not seen in prior manufacturing batches. (suspect that reflow profile allows temp to get too high).
 A workaround was added to the CONFIG.TXT files that executed a batch command to initialize the LEDs once the HP8X system got to the RMIDLE prompt.
-This workaround had no effect if the LEDs did not have this issue (which appeaed to be somewhat random).
+This workaround had no effect if the LEDs did not have this issue (which appeared to be somewhat random).
 The issue is the LEDs initialized to very bright green.
 -   The LED initialization has been changed to turn LEDs off during setup(), and initialize them in loop() which is then over-ridden by startup batch from CONFIG.TXT .
 This has not